-We, as a firm, stand with all allies in the battle for racial justice and seek to do everything in our power to join, support, and amplify the message ringing from Minnesota to Georgia to Kentucky and every other corner of this land.
+As a firm, we stand with all allies in the battle for racial justice and seek to do everything in our power to join, support, and amplify the message ringing from Kenosha, Wisconsin and every other corner of this land.
 Since its inception, our firm has challenged discriminatory practices in courts across the country.
 At this pivotal moment in the struggle, we commit to:

 - Pursue civil matters challenging discriminatory police procedures and actions.